VirgilSecurity/awesome-virgil/objective-c-swift/quickstart/readme.md

 ## Use Case
 **Secure any data end to end**: users need to securely exchange information (text messages, files, audio, video etc) while enabling both in transit and at rest protection.

-- Application generates public and private key pairs using Virgil Crypto library and use Virgil Keys service to enable secure end to end communications:
+- Application generates public and private key pairs using Virgil Crypto Library and use Virgil Keys Service to enable secure end to end communications:
     - public key on Virgil Public Keys Service;
     - private key on Virgil Private Keys Service or locally.
 - Sender’s information is encrypted in Virgil Crypto Library with the recipient’s public key.
 - Sender’s encrypted information is signed with his private key in Virgil Crypto Library.
 - Application securely transfers the encrypted data, sender’s digital signature and UDID to the recipient without any risk to be revealed.
-- Application on the recipient’s side verifies that the signature of transferred data is valid using the signature and sender’s public key in Virgil Crypto Library.
+- Application on the recipient’s side verifies that the signature of transferred data is valid using the signature and sender’s public key from Virgil Keys Service.
 - Received information is decrypted with the recipient’s private key using Virgil Crypto Library.
 - Decrypted data is provided to the recipient.

-## Initialization
+## Step 0.
+Initialization

 ###### Objective-C
 ```objective-c